Social Studies Classes

 Economics

 Economics is a Michigan Merit Curriculum (MMC) graduation requirement.
 Economics introduces students to both macroeconomic and microeconomic concepts, Students will study the choices and decisions people and businesses make concerning the resources available to them.
-Many macroeconomic and microeconomic topics will be covered, as well as personal finance and investment fundamentals.
+Many macroeconomic and microeconomic topics, as well as personal finance and investment fundamentals, will be covered.
+Personal Finance standards will cover earning income, buying goods/services, budgeting/saving, using credit, financial investing, protecting/insurance, and paying taxes.

 AP Macroeconomics